Is income inequality caused by injustice, or people making really, really bad decisions?

 A recent article online laments that income inequality is "forcing" people in Australia to take out payday loans.

-This begs the question - is income inequality causing people to take out payday loans, or are payday loans leading in income inequality.
+This raises the question - is income inequality causing people to take out payday loans, or are payday loans leading in income inequality?
 I think the latter and here's why.

 When you borrow money, particularly at onerous 30-300% interest rates, you are making yourself poorer.
 If you feel you can't make ends meet at the end of the week, a payday loan isn't the "answer" but a slow path toward bankruptcy.
 Because if you can't make ends meet this week, the payday loan means you doubly won't be able to make ends meet next week.
 Instead of falling short of cash on Friday, you'll be short of cash on Thursday.
 Then Wednesday, Tuesday, and so on.